andrewheiss/ath-hugo/content/blog/2021-08-21_r2-euler/index.markdown

 ## Estimated effects may be unbalanced
 ```

-If we look at the sum of squares row, we can see that 81.98 sum-of-squares units (whatever those means) are shared between the two variables, with 317.87 not shared (or residual).
+If we look at the sum of squares row, we can see that 81.98 sum-of-squares units (whatever those mean) are shared between the two variables, with 317.87 not shared (or residual).
 To plot this overlap, we need to do a little bit of set theory math.
 We can’t just tell `Y` to be 399 units big—we need to subtract the shared space from both `Y` and `X1`.
 We’ll extract the sum of squares value from `aov()` (using `broom::tidy()` to make this easier):

 ``` r
 ss_both_y_x1 <- aov(Y ~ X1, data = df) %>%